sweirich/challenge/debruijn/debruijn3.md

    subst s (TyApp e ty) = TyApp (subst s e) ty
  ```

 In this case, we are going under a binder, but it is a type-variable binder, not a term-variable binder.
 Because of that difference, we need to shift the type variables in the range of the term substitution, but we don't need to do anything else.
+Conveniently, substitutions are functors, so we can use `fmap`.